Hendaye: History

 On 23 October 1940, Ramón Serrano Súñer, Francisco Franco, Adolf Hitler and Joachim von Ribbentrop met in the Hendaye railway station (then in German-occupied France) to discuss Spain's participation in World War II as part of the Axis.
 Franco declined Hitler's entreaties and outlived the other fascists by avoiding war with the United Kingdom.

+Hendaye was the birthplace of Martin Guerre, a French peasant of the 16th century who was at the centre of a famous case of imposture.

 Population

 Sights

 The town square, where there is a weekly open-air market on Wednesdays, is the location of the famous seventeenth century "Great Cross of Hendaye", a stone cross carved with alchemical symbols that occultists find to contain encrypted information on a future global catastrophe.
 The church of Saint-Vincent was built in 1598, and largely reconstructed over the centuries following fires and bombardments.
 Its most recent transformation was finished in 1968.
 The 13th-century crucifix is the principal treasure.

 The ruins of the early seventeenth century fortifications, which were reinforced by Vauban in 1685, and the old cannons facing Hondarribia, are one of the features of the promenade along the Bay of Txingudi waterfront.

 The seafront Château of Antoine d'Abbadie, built by the architect and theorist Eugène Viollet-le-Duc is a monument of the Gothic Revival.

 The Casino building, of Neo-Moorish style, was built in 1885.
 It used to be occupied by a casino (hence the name), until it was moved to the quartier de Sokoburu.
 During the First World War, it served as a military hospital for French soldiers and then as the Portuguese Military Hospital of Hendaia, from 15 June 1918 to 23 February 1919.

 The picturesque old fishing port of Caneta has views over the Bay of Txingudi to Hondarribia and the Jaizkibel, and is also the site of Pierre Loti's house and the old customs building.